Tal3D/FlxAchievementSystem/README.md

 Everything you need to be good to go is a static instance of FlxAchievementSystem (it should be static so you can unlock achievements from anywhere in your project).

+##Set-Up

+####1.
 Declare a static instance of FlxAchievementSystem (do this in your FlxGame class):

 ```actionscript
 public static var achievementSystem:FlxAchievementSystem;
 ```

+####2.
 Declare an array of achievements (all your achievements should go in here as adding them later would cause the savefile to corrupt):

 ```actionscript
 private var achievements:Array =